 Parents often realize that "typical" parenting techniques do not remedy the behavioral challenges of those with a missing diagnosis or a misdiagnosis.
 Once an accurate diagnosis is obtained, there are interventions that work, but they are not the ones we reflexively consider.

 Others question seeking an FASD diagnosis with the statement that "It doesn't matter, there isn't help anyway."
-That is not true; there may not be as many evidence based interventions as for other diagnoses, but until more are diagnosed with an FASD, there is limited focus on developing those interventions which is a disadvantage for all.
+That is not true; there may not be as many evidence-based interventions as for other diagnoses, but until more are diagnosed with an FASD, there is limited focus on developing those interventions which is a disadvantage for all.
 Furthermore, this assertion implies that there is no hope for those with an FASD.
 That is absolutely not true!
-As with all problems, early intervention is related to positive outcome.
-And many adults with FASD, often regardless of when diagnosis was obtained, are proof that diagnosis does matter.
-For a more in depth discussion of this, see FASD: Thirty Reasons Why Early Identification Matters
+As with all problems, early intervention is related to a positive outcome.
+And many adults with FASD, often regardless of when a diagnosis was obtained, are proof that diagnosis does matter.
+For a more in-depth discussion of this, see FASD: Thirty Reasons Why Early Identification Matters

 Diagnostic capacity in North Carolina is limited.
 While there may be some developmental pediatricians, psychiatrists, or psychologists willing to diagnose an individual with an FASD, those are few in number.
 NCFASD Informed has obtained the following information about practitioners/sites in the state with the ability to diagnose.
 The list will be expanded as other possibilities are confirmed.